-Tips: To apply a little powder, gently swirl your brush in the powder once or twice, tap away any excess (don’t blow on it!) and then sweep over your face in large circular movements.
+Tips: To apply a little powder, gently swirl your brush in the powder once or twice, tap away any excess (don’t blow on it) and sweep it over your face in large circular movements.
 Keep sweeping the brush over your face until the powder is distributed evenly and there is no visible excess.
 If you use a powder puff to apply powder, sweep away the excess powder with a clean powder brush.